top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/65_docs_features.md

     $ git -C ~/duckuments rev-parse HEAD      # commit for duckuments
     $ git -C ~/duckuments/mcdp rev-parse HEAD # commit for mcdp

+## Common mistakes with Markdown

+Here are some common mistakes encountered.

+### Not properly starting a list

+There must be an empty line before the list starts.

+This is correct:

+    I want to learn:

+    - robotics
+    - computer vision
+    - underwater basket weaving

+This is incorrect:

+    I want to learn:
+    - robotics
+    - computer vision
+    - underwater basket weaving

+and it will be rendered as follows:

+I want to learn:
+- robotics
+- computer vision
+- underwater basket weaving